TehWoot/Arahy20-Variant-Analysis/README.md

 Valine -> Phenylalanine

-The change from valine to phenylalanine is a non-conservative substitution.
-The change from a small non-polar amino acid with an aliphatic side chain to a larger molecule with an aromatic ring makes it bulkier and more hydrophobic.
-This can affect protein structure and function.
+The variant present within an exonic region of the gene causes a non-conservative amino acid substitution changing the small non-polar amino acid, valine, to a bulkier hydrophobic aromatic amino acid, phenylalanine.
+This large change in amino acids has the potential to affect protein structure and function.

 ### EIN3: Conserved Region Across Peanut